bet4a/d3wiki/Selections.md

 <a name="interrupt" href="#interrupt">#</a> selection.<b>interrupt</b>([<i>name</i>])

-Immediately interrupts the current [transition](Transitions), if any.
+Immediately interrupts the active [transition](Transitions) of the specified *name* on the selected elements, if any.
+If a *name* is not specified, the empty name (“”) is used.
 Does not cancel any scheduled transitions that have not yet started.
 To cancel scheduled transitions as well, simply create a new zero-delay transition after interrupting the current transition:

 ```js
 selection
     .interrupt() // cancel the current transition
     .transition(); // preempt any scheduled transitions
 ```

-If *name* is specified, interrupts the transition with the specified name; otherwise, the unnamed (default) transition is interrupted.

 ### Subselections